ComputationalPhysiology/mps_data_parser/docs/installation.rst

 Stable release
 --------------

-To install MPS database parser, run this command in your terminal:
+To install MPS data parser, run this command in your terminal:

 .. code-block:: console

-    $ pip install mps_database_parser
+    $ pip install mps_data_parser

-This is the preferred method to install MPS database parser, as it will always install the most recent stable release.
+This is the preferred method to install MPS data parser, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.